icopy-site/awesome/docs/awesome/awesome-hacking-locations.md

 #### Joliu

-> Coffee shop with a great ambiance (https://github.com/daviddias/awesome-hacking-locations/blob/master/Full of plants and music delicious to the ear)
+> Coffee shop with a great ambiance (Full of plants and music delicious to the ear)

 Webpage: http://espaijoliu.tumblr.com/